 There are several advantages to using full costing.
 Its main advantage is that it is GAAP-compliant.
 It is required in preparing reports for financial statements and stock valuation purposes.

 In addition, absorption costing takes into account all costs of production, such as fixed costs of operation, factory rent, and cost of utilities in the factory.
 It includes direct costs such as direct materials or direct labor and indirect costs such as plant manager’s salary or property taxes.
 It can be useful in determining an appropriate selling price for products.

-Since absorption costing includes allocating fixed manufacturing overhead to the product cost, it is not useful for decision-making.
-Absorption costing provides a poor analysis of the actual cost of manufacturing a product.
+Since absorption costing includes allocating fixed manufacturing overhead to the product cost, it is not useful for product decision-making.
+Absorption costing provides a poor valuation of the actual cost of manufacturing a product.
 Therefore, variable costing is used instead to help management make product decisions.

-Thank you for reading this guide to calculating full costing of inventory.
-Below are additional accounting resources from CFI, the global provider of the Financial Modeling & Valuation Analyst (FMVA) designation.
+Thank you for reading this guide to calculating the full costing of inventory.
+Below are additional accounting resources from CFI, the global provider of the Financial Modeling and Valuation Analyst (FMVA)® designation.